-3.6.1 Scope of duties and responsibilities of Administrator
+3.6.1 Administrator duties and responsibilities

-1) Password setting
+1. Password setting

 A password shall be always set, if password setting is available.
 Even if the computer is for personal use, please avoid using it without setting a password.
 Fingerprint and other biometric authentication and TPM (Trusted Platform Module) are effective means for security.